Browser sniffing: Server-side sniffing

-Extensive browser techniques enable persistent user tracking even when users try to stay anonymous.
-See device fingerprint for more details on browser fingerprinting, a relatively new, extensive browser sniffing on steroids technique.
+Extensive browser techniques enable persistent user tracking even if users try to stay anonymous.
+See device fingerprint for more details on browser fingerprinting.

 Issues and standards

 Many websites use browser sniffing to determine whether a visitor's browser is unable to use certain features (such as JavaScript, DHTML, ActiveX, or cascading style sheets), and display an error page if a certain browser is not used.
 However, it is virtually impossible to account for the tremendous variety of browsers available to users.
 Generally, a web designer using browser sniffing to determine what kind of page to present will test for the three or four most popular browsers, and provide content tailored to each of these.
 If a user is employing a user agent not tested for, there is no guarantee that a usable page will be served; thus, the user may be forced either to change browsers or to avoid the page.
 The World Wide Web Consortium, which sets standards for the construction of web pages, recommends that web sites be designed in accordance with its standards, and be arranged to "fail gracefully" when presented to a browser which cannot deal with a particular standard.

+Browser sniffing increases maintenance needed.
+Websites treating some browsers differently should provide an alternative version for other browsers.
+Use of user agent strings are error-prone because the developer must check for the appropriate part, such as "Gecko" instead of "Firefox".
+They must also ensure that future versions are supported.
+Furthermore, some browsers allow changing the user agent string, making the technique useless.